mafintosh/streamx/README.md

 Static method to check if a writable stream is currently under backpressure.

+#### `bool = await Writable.drained(ws)`

+Static helper to wait for a stream to drain the currently queued writes.
+Returns true if they were drained and false otherwise if the stream was destroyed.

 ## Duplex Stream

 #### `s = new stream.Duplex([options])`